Kim-Taehyeon/ALSASA_project/README.md

 -------------------------------------------------------------------------------------------------
-# ●Problems with SIMILAR APPS
+# Problems with SIMILAR APPS
 -------------------------------------------------------------------------------------------------

 **We have investigated the problems of existing market apps in order to differentiate the existing apps from our apps.**